intelie/gitbook-platform/developers/backend-api/entity-audit.md

 {% hint style="warning" %} Getting an EntityAudit that represents a delete operation will return a BAD_REQUEST.
 As explained before, EntityAudits of delete operations do not hold an entity content {% endhint %}

-{% hint style="info" %} A change was made in the EntityAudits returned by the listing endpoints (List by type and List by type and id).
+{% hint style="info" %} A change in version 3.36.0 was made in the list of EntityAudit returned by the listing endpoints (List by type and List by type and id).
 That change replaces the `author` field from a structure like `{"id":1, "name":"someone"}` to a simple integer representing the id.
 This was necessary to keep the model of EntityAudit from Live and the plugins the same as the plugins do not store users information to fill in the value.